The Beginner’s Dilemma

 What changed between experiences “A” and “B”?
 What was the key that made the difference between wine smelling like wine and wine smelling like other things?
 At the time it seemed completely mysterious and it wasn’t until decades later that I finally pieced together what had happened.

-My experience points to one of the major wine disconnects I wrote about in the last post; that wine as a fermented beverage smells like a host of other things and that presupposes complexity which in turn results in intimidation on the part of the beginning taster.
+My experience points to one of the major wine disconnects I wrote about in the last post; that wine as a fermented beverage can smell like a great deal of things which can confuse or intimidate the beginning taster.
 The answer to this conundrum may be as simple as perception and recognition in the form of olfactory and taste memory.

 Front Loading and the Basic Set

 The challenge in teaching the beginning taster then becomes clear: to somehow bring awareness to the internal image olfactory/taste connection.
-What’s important to note here is that we’re not talking about actual smelling and tasting anything—we’re talking about memory function and therefore it’s possible to improve memory—and recognition--without an actually working with wine.
+What’s important to note here is that we’re not talking about actual smelling and tasting anything, we’re talking about memory function.
+Thus it’s possible to improve memory—and recognition--without an actually working with wine.

 – Making strong image/olfactory connections

 – Using multi-sensory memory to learn vs. visual memory

 – Using contrast and olfactory memory as a tool for learning